Facility Search Criteria Help

 There are many enforcement action types (also called "tools") available to EPA enforcement and compliance assurance programs.
 Some tools are used to notify regulated entities regarding potential violations (e.g., Warning Letter, Notice of Non-Compliance).
 Others are used to advise regulated entities of an impending enforcement action and invite settlement (e.g., Notice of Violation, Show Cause Letter, Pre-Filing Notice Letter, and Notice of Intent to File an Administrative Complaint).
 Others are the actual enforcement action (e.g., Administrative Penalty Order, Administrative Compliance Order).

 Search for a facility or permit based on an informal enforcement action issued to the facility.
-To specify your date range, select either “Within” or “None Within” and use the slider to select up to the past 5 years.
+To specify your date range, select either “Within” or “None Within” and use the dropdown to select up to the past 5 years.
 When a value other than “No Restrictions” is selected, you can focus your search further by selecting an agency.

 The full informal enforcement action definition is provided in the Detailed Facility Report Data Dictionary.

 Search for a facility or permit based on the time elapsed since the most recent formal enforcement action taken against the facility.
-To specify your date range, select either “Within” or “None Within” and use the slider to select up to the past 5 years.
+To specify your date range, select either “Within” or “None Within” and use the dropdown to select up to the past 5 years.

 When a value other than "No Restrictions" is selected, you can focus your search by choosing one of the following criteria:

-• By Agency – The environmental agency that issued the enforcement action. ”Any” does not further restrict search results.
+- By Agency – The environmental agency that issued the enforcement action. ”Any” does not further restrict search results.

-• By System – The EPA source database containing information about the enforcement action.
+- By System – The EPA source database containing information about the enforcement action.
 “ICIS Only” will return facilities with enforcement action information found in the ICIS Federal Enforcement and Compliance database (ICIS-FE&C).
 “All Systems” does not further restrict search results.

-The full formal enforcement action definition is provided in the Detailed Facility Report Data Dictionary
+The full formal enforcement action definition is provided in the Detailed Facility Report Data Dictionary.

 Search for a facility or permit based on the type of action the enforcement authority used.